fieldtrip/website/reference/ft_realtime_signalviewer.md

  If you want to skip all data that was acquired before you start the RT function, but don't want to miss any data that was acquired while the realtime function is started, then you should use jumptoeof=yes and bufferdata=first.
-If you want to analyze data from a file, then you should use jumptoeof=no and bufferdata=first.
+If you want to analyse data from a file, then you should use jumptoeof=no and bufferdata=first.

  To stop this realtime function, you have to press Ctrl-C
 ```